Jewish history: Ancient Israel (1500–586 BCE)

-The early Israelites
+Early Israelites

-The history of the early Jews, and their neighbors, centers on the Fertile Crescent and east coast of the Mediterranean Sea.
-It begins among those people who occupied the area lying between the river Nile and Mesopotamia.
-Surrounded by ancient seats of culture in Egypt and Babylonia, by the deserts of Arabia, and by the highlands of Asia Minor, the land of Canaan (roughly corresponding to modern Israel, the Palestinian Territories, Jordan and Lebanon) was a meeting place of civilizations.
+The history of the early Jews, and their neighbours, centres on the Fertile Crescent and east coast of the Mediterranean Sea.
+It begins among those people who occupied the area lying between the Nile and Mesopotamia.
+Surrounded by ancient seats of culture in Egypt and Babylonia, by the deserts of Arabia, and by the highlands of Asia Minor, the land of Canaan (roughly corresponding to modern Israel, the Palestinian Territories, Jordan, and Lebanon) was a meeting place of civilizations.